 Some companies ask for upfront fees to be paid but usually these are paid out of your monthly repayments.

-Here at Baker Adams Advisory we will only charge fees when your IVA is approved by your creditors and our fees are only taken from your monthly payments or asset realisations paid into your arrangement.
+Here at ATN Advisory we will only charge fees when your IVA is approved by your creditors and our fees are only taken from your monthly payments or asset realisations paid into your arrangement.

 This means we only start to charge fees when we have got you a successful outcome.